auth-global/self-documenting-cryptography/README.md

 For example, if the hash thief were to post a crackable version of your password database on an underground forum, then it will be either trivial or at least possible for any individual on that forum to get in contact with you and sell out the thief.

 Of course this requires your organization to do three things.
 First, you must operate a tip line for gathering counterintelligence information.
 Second, you must rise above the [utterly worn-out IT cliché of metaphorically shooting the messenger who reports any cybersecurity issue](https://soatok.blog/2022/06/14/when-soatok-used-bugcrowd/).
 If you don't treat your informants with respect, they won't come back.
-Futhermore you run the risk of developing a bad reputation so that another potential informant declines to engage with your tipline.
-Third, you must learn to adopt [antifragile](https://en.wikipedia.org/wiki/Antifragile_\(book\)) [attitudes and practices](https://www.securitychaoseng.com/), and learn to take the information being given to you on your tipline cautiously but seriously.
+Furthermore you run the risk of developing a bad reputation so that another potential informant declines to engage with your tipline.
+Third, you must learn to adopt [antifragile](https://en.wikipedia.org/wiki/Antifragile_\(book\)) [attitudes](https://kellyshortridge.com/blog/posts/what-does-the-word-security-mean/) and [practices](https://www.securitychaoseng.com/), and learn to take the information being given to you on your tipline cautiously but seriously.[^inductive_attitude]

 In doing so, I hope that it will become increasingly untenable to post password databases where they can be seen by others without drawing the attention of the relevant security departments.
 In effect, this is an attempt to move towards a closer approximation of [closed-loop](https://en.wikipedia.org/wiki/Closed-loop_controller) detection of leaked password hashes.
 In the longer run, I hope that will disrupt the activities of the cybercriminal scene.
 That said, I expect the more profound change in behavior will ultimately be on the part of security departments.